qa-eden/ShopFlow-API/README.md

 ---

 ## Notes

-- This is a mock API.
-Data is stored in `db.json` and persists across restarts.
 - All `POST` requests auto-generate an incremented `id`.
 - There is no built-in authentication — this is intentional for local development use.
-- To reset data to the original seed, restore `db.json` from version control.
+- To reset data to the original seed, restore `ShopFlowAPI.json` from version control.

 ---